StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 Is there a standard deletion period for documents in your company?
 As an admin, you can activate and set a deletion period for your team members’ documents on Skribble.
 After this period ends, their documents will be automatically deleted.

-Whether your company uses Skribble or is about to switch to e-signatures, the deletion period applies to one of the below cases:
+Whether your company signs with Skribble or is about to switch to e-signatures, the deletion period applies to one of the below cases:

-•	**all documents** (whether they’re signed or not) – existing and new customers
+•	**all documents**, no matter whether they are signed or not – existing and new customers
-•	**completed documents only** (signed, declined, withdrawn) – some Enterprise customers. :ref:`Learn more<completed-documents>`
+•	**completed documents**, such as signed, declined, withdrawn – selected Enterprise customers. :ref:`Learn more<completed-documents>`

-**How do I know which documents are affected?** The description in your Business profile tells whether the deletion period applies to all documents or only completed ones.
+**How do I know which documents deletion period applies to?** Check the description in your Business profile.
+It tells whether all or only completed documents are affected.

-**Tip!** Before you activate the deletion period for your team, be sure to:
+**Tip!** Before you activate the deletion period for your team members, be sure to:

-•	Inform your employees about the deletion period that applies in your company.
+•	Inform them about the deletion period that applies in your company.
 •	Remind them to download the affected documents before they're deleted.